Qusaihija/tomcat-prob-psi-chart/README.md

  # my-tomcat-image — Tomcat + PSI Probe (Docker + Helm)

 A small repository containing a Docker image build for Apache Tomcat (with PSI Probe) and a Helm chart to deploy it to Kubernetes (examples for UAT and PROD).
+note: don't forget to add probe.war file in the same directory as the Dockerfile

 ## Repository layout